RobinNagpal/dodao-ui/tasks/all-tasks.md

 ### Others
 - [ ] Remove the hardcoded messages of notifications and errors.
 Make use of `default.json` file for all the messages
 ### Clickable Demos
-- [ ] View modal - cross button outline getting cutoff where the first demo step has a tooltip that is closer to the bottom of the screen
 - [ ] View modal - we can show a "Try it" button when clickable demo gets completed which takes user to some link relevant to the demo
 - [ ] Edit modal - add border to tooltip position dropdown
 - [ ] Edit modal - errors at the bottom (before save button) are in reverse order